ml-archive/readme/Documentation/how-to-create-postman-collections.md

-# How to create Postman collections
+# How to create Postman workspaces & collections

 We use [Postman](https://www.getpostman.com/) heavily at Nodes for tasks like: